 34.030.5.
-Use of Distinctive Regalia to Indicate Position in Rotary
+Use of Distinctive Regalia to Indicate Position in Rotary and community leaders.

-The use by Rotarians of distinctive badges, jewels, ribbons, etc., indicative of official position in Rotary is not in harmony with an organization of business and professional people and community leaders.
 Accordingly, the use of such regalia is disapproved except in those countries where local custom dictates otherwise, with the understanding that the simple and temporary nameplates and ribbon badges used at Rotary conventions and conferences are not included in this disapproval.
 (June 2007 Mtg., Bd.
 Dec.
 226)